Jorgeoliv/DockerEmailService-VR19/README.md

 # DockerEmailService-VR19
-Use Docker to offer an email service
+This app uses Docker to offer an email service